s4ndm4ndev/petheartweb/FINAL_INTEGRATION_REVIEW.md

 - Pets as family members
 - Dr. Kumara's expertise and caring nature
 - Comprehensive services with love and attention
-- Pet Heart branding with heart and paw symbolism
+- Pet Heart Animal Clinic branding with heart and paw symbolism

 ### ✅ Internal Links and Navigation Functionality
 **PASSED** - All internal links are properly structured and functional: